Boarding Supervisor *

-We seek a committed, appropriately qualified person wishing to join the College community as a member of the Boarding House staff for Term 2 2020 (with a possibility of continuing employment).
+We seek a committed, appropriately qualified person wishing to join the College community as a member of the Boarding House staff for Term 2 2020.

 Preferably, we seek someone with experience working with girls aged between 11 and 18 years; previous experience in a teaching/boarding or residential environment will be highly advantageous.